 Starting a business is a big decision.
 But it’s just one of many to follow.
 Most importantly, you’ll decide which type of entity your business should be.
 Among several choices including sole proprietorship, partnership and limited liability company (LLC), a corporation is one of the most popular choices.

 Corporations offer some key advantages over other business entities.
 For starters, unlike partnerships and sole proprietorships, the owners aren’t personally liable for the business’s debts.
-A corporation is also usually the best choice if you plan to grow a company to considerable size.
+A corporation is also usually the best choice if you plan to grow a company to a considerable size.

 However, choosing to incorporate isn’t the end of it.
 Entrepreneurs also need to choose what kind of corporation to become.
-The choices – C Corp and S Corp – get their names form the relevant section of the Internal Revenue Code that governs how they are taxed.
+The choices – C Corp and S Corp – get their names from the relevant section of the Internal Revenue Code that governs how they are taxed.
 But there is more than a single letter’s difference between them.

 S Corp vs. C Corp: Similarities and Differences